LifeBogger present the Full Story of a Football Genius, who is best known by the nickname “The Sergeant“.

 “At last, i choose football because as a child I preferred to watch with my father more than my mother.
 But I love basketball and always throw a few baskets when I have the time.”

-Sergej’s dad who was a midfielder led his team to win the GAK 2002 Cup and even had a GAK double in 2004.
-Sergej’s brother who was taller for a basketball trade also had a change of mind as he decided he would learn to be a goalkeeper.
-Despite today’s height (192 and 202 centimeters), both brothers never agreed to mom’s basketball!
+Sergej’s brother, who was taller for a basketball trade, also had a change of mind as he decided he would learn to be a goalkeeper.
+Despite today’s height (192 and 202 centimetres), both brothers never agreed to mom’s basketball!

-It took the intervention of his dad to put his son in the right track.
+It took the intervention of his dad to put his son on the right track.
 According to Nikola Milinković;

-Sergej Milinkovic-Savic Childhood Story Plus Untold Biography Facts- Road to Fame
+Sergej Milinkovic-Savic Biography – The Road to Fame Story:

 At this time, Sergej was all grown up and matured as a tremendous player.
-He followed his dad everywhere his football career took him to and passed trials which came his way.
+He followed his dad everywhere his football career took him to and passed trials that came his way.

 Milinković-Savić came through the youth academy of Vojvodina.
 He is one of the midfielders who emerged from the youth squad that won two consecutive national youth championship titles, alongside Mijat Gaćinović and Nebojša Kosović